bdbstudios/project-milkshake/README.md

   <br>
 </p>

-# Project Milkshake
+# About the game

-A rogue-like/lite videogame inspired by Rampage where the player gains points by causing destruction to the environment.
+A rogue-like videogame inspired by Rampage where the player gains points by causing destruction to the environment.

 ## Developed by BDB Studios - 2025